Transporting vehicle loads safely – guidance on the rules

 Further advice

-If you have any concerns or questions about load security or the DVSA’s updated guidance, you may contact NFU CallFirst for free initial legal advice and guidance on 0370 845 8458.
+If you have any concerns or questions about load security or updates to the DVSA’s guidance, you may contact NFU CallFirst for free initial legal advice and guidance on 0370 845 8458.

 If you require more detailed independent legal advice, then NFU CallFirst can refer you to one of the NFU’s legal panel firms of solicitors.
 If you subscribe to the NFU’s Legal Assistance Scheme, then you may be eligible for a contribution towards any professional fees that you incur.

-Alternatively, you may wish to appoint an appropriate health and safety adviser to assist with the preparation of risk assessments for your holding.
+You may also wish to appoint an appropriate health and safety adviser to assist with the preparation of risk assessments for your holding.

 More from NFUonline: